 Mixed Research Results

-Research appearing in the June 1999 issue of "Methods and Findings in Experimental and Clinical Pharmacology" found that otherwise healthy obese women taking chitosan supplements did not experience significant decreases in cholesterol or triglyceride levels when compared to women taking a placebo.
+Research appearing in the June 1999 issue of "Methods and Findings in Experimental and Clinical Pharmacology" found that otherwise healthy women with obesity taking chitosan supplements did not experience significant decreases in cholesterol or triglyceride levels when compared to women taking a placebo.
 In fact, the group taking chitosan experienced slightly increased triglycerides.
 Neither group lost weight.
 The women taking chitosan consumed three 400mg capsules twice per day for eight weeks.

 In contrast, a study published in the Winter 2003 issue of the "Journal of Medicinal Food" found benefits of chitosan supplements for people with type 2 diabetes and abnormal amounts of blood lipid levels.
 Participants ate either a specific daily amount of bread containing 2 percent chitosan or they ate regular bread.
 Participants eating the chitosan bread experienced lower levels of low-density lipoprotein, or LDL, cholesterol, the so-called bad cholesterol, and significant increases in high-density lipoprotein, or HDL, cholesterol, the good cholesterol.
 No significant weight reduction or changes in triglyceride levels occurred.